DrayPrescot/FortiTopology/README.md

 ### Prerequisites
 * Python 3.x installed
-* Network access to your FortiGate or FortiManager (HTTPS/443)
+* Network access to your FortiGate or FortiManager (HTTPS)

 ### Setup
 1.  **Clone the repository:**